 Family camps offer cross-generational activities on weekends throughout the year, as well as family sessions during the summer.

-Family Camp Impacts Report - In 2010, ACA conducted study of the impacts of family camp experiences in Virginia and West Virginia in cooperation with Virginia Tech and Carilion Clinic in Roanoke, VA.
+Family Camp Impacts Report — In 2010, ACA conducted a study of the impacts of family camp experiences in Virginia and West Virginia in cooperation with Virginia Tech and Carilion Clinic in Roanoke, VA.
 The purpose of the study was to examine families’ motivations for participating in family camp, explore perceived benefits of attending family camp and measure changes in family functioning as a result of involvement in family camp.